A new Green's function formalism for kinetic energy density functional for atomic and molecular system: Emergence of

-The problem of finding an accurate approximation of KED is related to its non-local definition in terms of the one-particle density matrix (ODM) $\dmrrp$.
+The challenge of finding an accurate approximation of KED is related to its definition in terms of the one-particle density matrix (ODM) $\dmrrp$.
 The kinetic energy and the KED $t(\br, \rho(\br))$ of an electronic system are defined by (atomic units have been used throughout the article unless mentioned explicitly)